Scalar and Tensor Form Factors for $\Lambda \rightarrow p\ell \bar{\nu}_\ell$ from Lattice QCD: Results

 \subsection{Scalar and tensor form factors}

 Fig.~\ref{fig:ffs} displays our lattice QCD determination of the scalar and tensor $\Lambda\to p$ form factors as a function of the momentum transfer $q^2$.
 The discrete points correspond to the ground-state matrix elements extracted at the available lattice kinematics, while the shaded bands show the correlated $z$-expansion fits used to describe the full $q^2$-dependence in the spacelike region accessible on the lattice and to interpolate to the physical timelike region relevant for the decay, $q^2\in[0,q^2_{\rm max}]$.
 We observe good agreement between the summation and two-state fit analyses for all form factors, but in order to ensure a controlled treatment of excited-state effects, we adopt the two-state fit results.
-The corresponding fit parameters are given in Table~\ref{tab:chargeradi}, from which the $z$-expansion can be reconstructed using Eq.~\ref{eq:ch_rad}.
+The resulting charges and the radii extracted by fitting the form factors are given in Table~\ref{tab:chargeradi}.
+The fit parameters of the $z$-expansion are given in Appendix \ref{app:pars}.